scottslowe/weblog/content/post/2008-12-26-openvpn-and-mt-daapd.md

 1. First, the "-i eth0" needs to be added to the line that defines the variable $OTHER_MDNSRD_OPTS.

-2. Second, double quotes have to be added around the command that actually launces mDNSResponder using the runuser command.
-Otherwise, the parameter to mDNSResponder is interpreted as a parameter to runuser and causes an error.
+2. Second, double quotes have to be added around the command that actually launches mDNSResponder using the `runuser` command.
+Otherwise, the parameter to mDNSResponder is interpreted as a parameter to `runuser` and causes an error.

 Once I made these changes and restarted both mDNSResponder and mt-daapd, all the systems were able to connect to the shared music library without any further issues.
 Problem solved!

-[1]: {% post_url 2008-11-19-viscosity-a-mac-openvpn-client %}
+[1]: {{< relref "2008-11-19-viscosity-a-mac-openvpn-client.md" >}}